mikecroucher/reproducible_ML/README.md

 * [Software Carpentry lesson on git](http://swcarpentry.github.io/git-novice/)
 * [Download and install git](https://git-scm.com/)
 * [GitLab](https://about.gitlab.com/) - GitLab.
 If you need to host your own in-house replacement for GitHub.
+* [Oh Shit!
+Git](https://ohshitgit.com/) - Hardly anyone knows how to use all of git.
+What we do is use the same few commands and google our way out of trouble when things go wrong.
+This site covers many cases that you'll run into in practice

 ## Environments - conda cheatsheet